 In order to veganize this sauce, you need to pick out the dairy and meat components and find good replacements.
 While others simple use store bought vegan dairy and meat replacements, I like to recreate things with whole foods.

-In this particular recipe I use lentils to recreate the meaty texture and flavor.
+In this particular recipe I use lentils to recreate the meaty texture and flavor, like I did for my Vegan Shepherd’s Pie.
 I also added some extra veggies and herbs because I wanted to hit the flavor that my mom makes, which is more of a Greek twist.

 When it comes to lentils, you need to make sure you are using the right kind.
 The spectrum of lentils goes from soft to firm.
 Red and yellow lentils are the softest because they are split so are best used in recipes like dal or curry.
 If you want a super soft end result, red lentils work well.